vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 You can go do the exact same thing in your Mac terminal with `pbcopy` and `pbpaste`. `pbcopy` will allow you to copy the output of a command right into your clipboard.
 Vice-versa for `pbpaste`, it will allow you to paste your clipboard right into your terminal.

+{: .note }
-> I often use this for small helper Bash scripts.
+I often use this for small helper Bash scripts.
 You can pipe your clipboard to any other command, such as `pbpaste | cat`.
 This provides many possibilities.

 Unfortunately the `pbcopy` and `pbpaste` commands are exclusively for Mac, but you can recreate these commands on Linux by using `xsel`.